IndomieGorengSatu/Mie/README.md

-## I just got fired from a florist, apparently I took too many leaves.
+## I cut my finger cutting cheese.
+I know it may be a cheesy story but I feel grate now.